 #7: Oil stains may occur in some geographies, for example if you live near an airport and are under a flight path or if your home sits near a major roadway frequented by large diesel vehicles.
 If you notice oil stains or residue on your panels, isopropyl alcohol can be used as a spot-cleaning solution.

-#8: Do not pay for a cleaning service.
+#8: Do not pay for a cleaning service unless roof access is necessary.
 Some solar contractors will charge a substantial fee for solar panel cleaning services.
-This is not worth the money.
-As pointed out, in most residential installation scenarios, solar panel cleaning just isn’t worth the bother – or the potential danger of accessing your rooftop.
+This is not worth the money if you could have done it with your garden hose.